Pink-Hat-Hacker/zv.com/README.md

 ## Fonts

 ## License
-Both this website and repository is maintained with the [Creative Commons Zero v1.0 Universal](./LICENSE).
+Both this website and repository is maintained with the [GNU General Public License v3.0](./LICENSE).
 The following files/directories are Copyright Zoe Valladares, and may not be used without permission:
 - index.html
 - style.css
 - script.js